How to Clone Hard Drive in Windows 7 without Reinstalling: 4 Steps

 Best software to clone hard drive in Windows 7

-To clone Windows 7 to new hard drive effectively, you need the best disk cloning software for Windows 7.
+To clone Windows 7 to a new hard drive effectively, you need the best disk cloning software for Windows 7.
 Here I strongly recommend you AOMEI Backupper Professional because of its wonderful features:

 - Clone all the data disks and system disks (MBR or GPT) with a secure boot.

 - Flexible cloning methods: You can clone all sectors of a hard drive with Sector by sector clone, or clone only used sectors with Intelligent clone method.
-And the latter one is especially useful for cloning large HDD to smaller SSD without boot issue.
+And the latter one is especially useful for cloning large HDD to smaller SSD without boot issues.